researchnow/dotnet-samplifyapi-client/README.md

 ## Filtering & Sorting

-All client functions that take `QueryOptions` parameter, support filtering and sorting.
+All client functions that take `QueryOptions` parameter, support filtering/sorting & pagination.
 Nested fields are not supported for filtering and sorting operations.
+Default `limit` value is set to 10 but values up to 50 are permitted.

 ```
-var options = new QueryOptions();
+var options = new QueryOptions(10, 5); //offset=10, limit=5

 options.AddFilter("title", "Test Survey");
 options.AddFilter("state", StateConstants.Provisioned);